Buying a franchise: questions, costs, and next steps

 Financial requirements overview

-- Startup costs: The total investment needed to open the doors, which can include real estate, equipment, inventory, and signage.
+- startup costs: the total investment needed to open the doors, which can include real estate, equipment, inventory, and signage

-- Ongoing royalties: A percentage of your revenue that you’ll pay to the franchisor regularly, often weekly or monthly.
+- ongoing royalties: a percentage of your revenue that you'll pay to the franchisor regularly, often weekly or monthly

 Understanding franchise documents

-- The Franchise Disclosure Document (FDD): This document provides detailed information about the franchisor, the franchise system, and the fees you’ll have to pay.
-Franchisors are required by law to give you the FDD before you sign any contracts, but a U.S. Government Accountability Office report found many franchise owners were unaware of FTC’s guide on franchising.
+- the Franchise Disclosure Document (FDD): This document provides detailed information about the franchisor, the franchise system, and the fees you'll have to pay.
+Franchisors are required by law to give you the FDD before you sign any contracts, but a U.S. Government Accountability Office report found many franchise owners were unaware of the FTC's guide on franchising.

-- The Franchise Agreement: This is the legal contract between you and the franchisor.
+- the Franchise Agreement: This is the legal contract between you and the franchisor.
 It outlines your rights and responsibilities as a franchisee.
-It’s a good idea to have a lawyer review this document with you.
+It's a good idea to have a lawyer review this document with you.

 Questions for you